Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-connections.md

 # Connections
-Users (basic, contacts and platform) can be added to requests as connections.
-It is possible to allow those connected users (basic or platform) to have visibility of the requests they are connected to via the Employee Portal or My Services view is available for basic and platform users only.
+Users and contacts can be added to requests as connections.
+It is possible to allow those connected users to have visibility of the requests they are connected to via the Employee Portal.

-By default connections to a request have no visibility and access and visibility to requests, has to be configured and enabled.
+By default, connections do not have access to the requests that they are connected to.
+This access has to be configured and enabled.

 ## Where Can Connections View Requests?
 If a connection is added to a request (via the request connections action, or via the business process connection options), you can define if connections of specific connection types and for specific request types, per service can view those requests via the My Services view or on the Employee Portal

 This capability is not available in the following:
-* Service Portal (service.hornbill.com/<Your Instance>)
 * Customer Portal (customer.hornbill.com/<Your Instance>)

 A connected user will see a new menu option in their list of requests, called Connections